mfrmr includes a bounded implementation of the

 - Refit with

-blocked or deferred bounded-GPCM call stops with the
+unsupported bounded-GPCM call stops with the relevant

 A worked example